Mr-Un1k0d3r/EDRs/README.md

 This repo contains information about EDRs that can be useful during red team exercise.

+# patch_syscall_dynamically.c

+This proof-of-concept is resolving the syscall ID dynamically no need to check the version running on the remote host.
+To get the information on disk (not tampered) a call to `CreateFileMapping` and `MapViewOfFile` Windows APIs is performed.
+The DLL is then parsed to retrived the data and used to patch the live code.

+# EDRs Hooked APIs

 Want to contribute simply run `hook_finder64.exe C:\windows\system32\ntdll.dll` and submit the output.

 ### CrowdStrike hooked ntdll.dll APIs